Most Android users running outdated security patches: report

 Chances are, your Android phone would be easy pickings for hackers.

-That's according to research released Thursday by cybersecurity company Skycure, which found that 71 percent of Android phones using one of five major US carriers don't have the latest security patch.
-The carriers are T-Mobile, MetroPCS, AT&T, Verizon, and Sprint, and Android users depend on them to distribute security patches for their phones.
+That's according to research released Thursday by cybersecurity company Skycure, which found that 71 percent of Android phones on the five major US carriers haven't been patched with the latest security updates.

 The report highlights the risks posed by not updating smartphones, and the challenges Google faces in delivering security updates to Android users.